navigation

 Step one - competition analysis

-The problem that is universal in almost all industries is that people starting a business do not take into account that there is direct and indirect competition for their business.
+The problem that occurs universally in almost all industries is that people starting a business do not take into account at all that there is direct and indirect competition for their business.
 Moreover, they do not even know these concepts!
-This often leads to a tragic situation when, after investments and hundreds of hours spent on launching and company development it turns out ... that someone is already producing the same thing, only better and at a lower price.
-Or that we deal with dozens or even hundreds of similar companies on a district and city scale.
+This often leads to a tragic situation where, after investments and hundreds of hours spent on launching and developing the company, it turns out ... that someone is already producing the same thing, only better and at a lower price.
+Or that on the scale of the district and the city we deal with several dozen or even hundreds of similar companies.
 In addition, each of them invests more in advertising or sales support.
 Being ahead is a much better idea.
 Analyze what direct and indirect competition is, even before setting your marketing goals.
 Ideally, even before launching a company, branch or service.

 What are direct and indirect competition?